aragon/app-backend/Readme.md

 # Aragon App Backend

-The Aragon App Backend is a vital component designed to empower the Aragon App.
+The Aragon App Backend is a core component of the Aragon ecosystem, designed to index data from blockchain events, emitted by Aragon smart contracts.
+It provides an API service that enables fast and easy access to this data, facilitating efficient data retrieval for Aragon App and external applications.
-It ensures efficient on-chain data retrieval and continuous synchronization, acting as a pivotal bridge to the blockchain.
-This backend solution optimizes the app's performance, guaranteeing users access to the latest, most precise data without compromising on speed or efficiency.

 ## Prerequisites